Fetch! with Ruff Ruffman: Cultural references and guest stars

-Fetch! with Ruff Ruffman contains a considerable number of direct cultural references for a PBS Kids show, which makes up a large chunk of the series's comedic style.
-In the season 2 premiere, when Nina does a rather sloppy job at making chocolate candy, Ruff remarks that it is the "Jackson Pollock candy."
-In the following episode, Ruff mentions that he likes REO Speedwagon.
-In Season 3, Episode 13, when Sam and Harsha throw sacks in a pail, Ruff makes a comment saying, "I feel like Shaq in the free throw line", making a reference to Shaquille O' Neal.
-In season 4, Episode 14, when Talia found a horseshoe crab while working on a shrimp boat, a horrified Ruff exclaimed, "Looks like Darth Vader's face with a billion legs coming out of it!"
-In Episode 17 of the same season, Talia was starstruck when she discovered that she was holding Roger Federer's tennis racket.
-In Episode 15 of Season 2, when the scuba instructors arrived at the beach, Ruff claimed that they were "faster than Batman" and that he "hoped [Batman] was watching the show".
-In Episode 14 of Season 5, when Rubye and Marc learned skydiving signs, Ruff remarked that one of the signs looked like "one of Beyoncé's dance moves."
-In Season 2, Episode 4, when Rosario voiced Ruff for the first time, Ruff remarked: "Is that Ruff Ruffman or Marge Simpson?"
-In Season 4, Episode 16, when Ruff called Isaac, who was dressed as an old lady, he accidentally called him Mrs. Doubtfire and then corrects himself and says Mrs. Issacson.
-In Season 5, Episode 18, when Joe explained to the FETCHers, he told Michelle about the book she read.
-Michelle said: "I believe that was Green Eggs and Ham."
+Fetch! with Ruff Ruffman contains many cultural references, which make up most of its comedic style.
+In the season 2 premiere, when Nina does a sloppy job at making chocolate candy, Ruff remarks that it is "Jackson Pollock candy."
+In the following episode, he mentions that he likes REO Speedwagon.
+In season 2, episode 4, when Rosario voiced Ruff for the first time, Ruff remarked: "Is that Ruff Ruffman or Marge Simpson?"
+In season 2, episode 15, when the scuba instructors arrived at the beach, Ruff claimed that they were "faster than Batman" and that he "hoped [Batman] was watching the show".
+In season 3, episode 13, when Sam and Harsha throw sacks in a pail, Ruff states, "I feel like Shaq in the free throw line", referencing Shaquille O' Neal.

+In season 4, episode 14, when Talia finds a horseshoe crab while working on a shrimp boat, Ruff states that it "Looks like Darth Vader's face with a billion legs coming out of it!"
+In season 4, episode 16, when Ruff calls Isaac, who is dressed as an old lady, he accidentally calls him Mrs. Doubtfire before correcting himself and calling him Mrs. Issacson.
+In season 4, episode 17, Talia gets to hold Roger Federer's tennis racket.
+In season 5, episode 14, when Rubye and Marc learn skydiving signs, Ruff remarked that one of the signs resembled "one of Beyoncé's dance moves."
+In season 5, episode 18, when Joe explains to the FETCHers and Michelle about the book she read, Michelle states: "I believe that was Green Eggs and Ham."

-The show also had some guest stars.
-In episode 6 of season 1, Aaron Carter and the contestants all appeared in his new music video.
-In episode 10 of season 1, Anna and Noah must earn some quick cash by building a lemonade stand with the help of master carpenter Norm Abram.
+The show also had several guest stars.
+In season 1, episode 6, Aaron Carter and the contestants appear in his new music video.
+In season 1, episode 10, Anna and Noah earn quick cash by building a lemonade stand with the help of Norm Abram.
 In season 2, episode 2, Ruff sends Madi and Willie to meet the Blue Man Group.
-In episode 4 of season 2, Bridget and Rosario met puppeteer John Kennedy posing as Bernie the Pig.
-In Season 3, Episode 4, Sam meets Senator Ted Kennedy.
-In season 5, episode 4, Crush the sea turtle from the movie Finding Nemo makes an appearance via Ruff's Fetch 3000.
-Andrew Stanton reprises his role as Crush here.
-In episode 2 of season 4, the host of Design Squad Nathan Ball appeared in a pole vault challenge.
-In episode 17 of season 4, Gary Sohmers, an appraiser for 13 seasons of Antiques Roadshow, made his appearance challenging two of the contestants to explore Brimfield Antiques and Collectibles Show in Brimfield, Massachusetts.
+In season 2, episode 4, Bridget and Rosario met puppeteer John Kennedy posing as Bernie the Pig.
+In season 3, episode 4, Sam meets Senator Ted Kennedy.
+In season 4, episode 2, the host of Design Squad Nathan Ball, appeared in a pole vault challenge.
+In season 4, episode 17, Gary Sohmers, an appraiser for 13 seasons of Antiques Roadshow, appears to challenge two of the contestants to explore the Brimfield Antique Show in Brimfield, Massachusetts.
+In season 5, episode 3, Rubye meets magicians Penn & Teller in Las Vegas.
+In season 5, episode 4, Crush the sea turtle from the movie Finding Nemo appears via Ruff's Fetch 3000, with Andrew Stanton reprising his role.